ralflee/clover-data-processor/README.md

 ## Improvements

-Potential improvements can be done it the program
+Potential improvements can be done in the program

 - Table name checking, check whether special characters which is allowed for a file name but not allowed for a DB table name
 - Unit test should cover error cases.
 - Unit test should cover repository by mocking a database.
 Mocking a database is possible in golang [Sql driver mock for Golang](https://github.com/DATA-DOG/go-sqlmock)
+- The program should *save* which data files have processed.
+So that a second run of the program won't write the same record to the DB twice or more.
+We can use a reserved DB table to log down which and when do a file is processed.